Derek Sutton

 Chambers and Partners, 2016

-Kate acted for the Secretary of State for the Home Department in a challenge against the ‘100 year rule’ policy whereby records of criminal convictions are retained on the Police National Computer until the convicted person turns or is deemed to turn 100.
-The challenge was brought by a number of women with historic convictions for soliciting, who argued that the rule was not in accordance with the law and / or disproportionate.
-The Divisional Court dismissed the claim.
+Kate was instructed by the Secretary of State for the Home Department in a challenge to the ‘100 year rule’ whereby records of criminal convictions are retained on the Police National Computer until the convicted person turns or is deemed to turn 100.
+The challenge was brought by a number of women with historic of the claimants’ convictions until they were 100 years old, on the grounds that the retention policy did not include safeguards to prevent a disproportionate interference with their Article 8 rights or a review mechanism by which the decision to apply the policy could be challenged.

 Appeared for Sport England and the other Sport Councils in a challenge to their adoption of a policy for the recognition of sports governing bodies which requires a “sport” to consist of a physical activity and therefore excluded so-called “mind sports” such as bridge and chess.

-Kate has a diverse human rights law practice, with a particular emphasis on cases involving prisoners, children, and the scope of the investigative obligations under Articles 2 / 3.
-As well as appearing regularly in the Administrative Court on these issues she has appeared before both statutory and arbitral tribunals, the Parole Board and the Coroners’ Court, involving a wide range of subject matter.
+Kate has a diverse human rights law practice, with a particular emphasis on cases involving sex and gender in sport, the retention and disclosure of criminal records, fertility and embryology issues, and the scope of the investigative obligations under Articles 2 / 3.
+As well as appearing regularly in the Administrative Court on these issues she has appeared before both statutory and arbitral tribunals, the Parole Board and the Coroners’ Court, and the Court of Arbitration for Sport.

 “She is very helpful and pragmatic.
 Someone you definitely want on your side.”